 By default, DiskSavvy shows a structured hierarchy of analyzed directories sorted by the used disk space and allows

 one to browse subdirectories in order to identify which subdirectories and files are using significant amounts of

 the disk space.
-In addition, DiskSavvy provides the ability to display a flat list of top 100 directories sorted by the amount of the used disk space.
+In addition, DiskSavvy provides the ability to display a flat list of top directories sorted by

-used disk space for the directory and all subdirectories.
+amount of the used disk space for the directory and all subdirectories.

-dialog, enter a file name to export the report to and press the 'Save' button.
+select an appropriate report format, enter a file name to export the report to and press the 'Save' button.